fusion-energy/neutronics-workshop/README.md

 The repository has benefitted greatly from user feedback.
 Please feel free to raise Github issues if you spot anything that needs fixing.
-Contributions are also welcome from as pull requests to the develop branch.
+Contributions are also welcome as pull requests to the develop branch.

-The resource has proven most useful as it is one of the few open source and accessable fusion neutronics training resources.
+The resource has proven most useful as it is one of the few open source and accessible fusion neutronics training resources.

 ## Docker Container Installation